Hiking Guide To Beech Mountain Acadia National Park

-Since Acadia National Park is right next to the popular vacation town of Bar Harbor, ME., not only can you find all the luxuries of civilization, but you can eat some of the best seafood in the country.
-Hiking in Acadia is out of this world; the views are unlike anything I have ever seen, and the trails are very manageable.
-During one of my visits to Acadia National Park, (once you fall in love with it, you’ll end up finding yourself in the area again and again) I took my mom with me, and we hiked Beech Mountain South Ridge Loop which I highly recommend.
+Since Acadia National Park is right next to the popular vacation town of Bar Harbor, ME, not only can you find all the luxuries of civilization, but you can eat some of the best seafood in the country.
+Stop by the visitor center to find out the best places to eat.
+Hiking in Acadia is out of this world; the scenic views are amazing, and the trails are very manageable.
+During one of my visits to Acadia National Park I took my mom with me.
+We hiked Beech Mountain South Ridge Loop which I highly recommend.

 Beech Mountain South Ridge Loop at a Glance: